Kometa-Team/Kometa/docs/defaults/movie/universe.md

 # Universe Default Metadata File

-The `- pmm: universe` Metadata File is used to  create collections based on popular Movie universes (such as the Marvel Cinematic Universe or Wizarding World)
+The `universe` Metadata File is used to  create collections based on popular Movie universes (such as the Marvel Cinematic Universe or Wizarding World)

 This Default file requires [Trakt Authentication](https://metamanager.wiki/en/latest/config/trakt.html)